vtex/toolbelt/README.md

 Remember that your project needs to meet some requirements to work:

-1. You need to have a VTEX ID credential in order to send the files to the sandbox or publish an app
+1. You need to have a VTEX ID credential in order to send the files to the developer environment or publish an app
 2. Your app must have a proper `meta.json`, here's an example:

     ```javascript